ZebraCakes/learn_opengl/README.md

 clone https://github.com/ZebraCakes/amp_lib to src/include

-run build.bat in vs command prompt.
+From src, run build.bat in vs command prompt supplying the cpp file you wish to compile.